+Icon Method Description

+Prerequisites:
-Icon Method Description This runs a target system specific process that triggers the provisioning process for the object.
-Prerequisites: The table containing the object can be published.
-The target system connector has write access to the target system.
-5 Reset The Outstanding label is removed for the object.

-5. Confirm the security prompt with Yes.
+- The table containing the object can be published. - The target system connector has write access to the target system. - E Reset The Outstanding label is removed for the object. - 5.
+Confirm the security prompt with Yes.